Richmond, VA Pigeon Control and Removal – Central Virginia

 Washing acidic accumulations of drop- pings to prevent structural damage can cost in excess of $10,000 per year.
 The longevity of industrial roofing materials can be adversely affected by droppings, resulting in expensive replacement costs.

-Employee health claims and lawsuits resulting from diseases or injuries attributed to pigeons can easily exceed $100,000.
+Employee health claims and lawsuits resulting from diseases or injuries attributed to these birds can easily exceed $100,000.

-An integrated pigeon management program incorporating lethal and nonlethal control techniques is well worth the investment when considering the economic damage and health threats caused by large populations of pigeons.
+An integrated pigeon management program incorporating lethal and nonlethal control techniques is well worth the investment when considering the economic damage and health threats caused by large populations of these birds.

 Contact Us at (804) 729-0046 or toll-free at (888) 824-7383 for Virginia animal trapping, animal control, wildlife removal, pest control, animal capture, animal exclusion or wildlife management in VA involving: